 select * into #t1 from SynapseSQL.SampleDB.csv.population; select * from #t1

-You can remove linked server to Synapse SQL endpoint using the following script:
+You can remove the linked server that references a serverless Synapse SQL endpoint using the following script:

 EXEC sp_dropserver @server = N'SynapseSQL', @droplogins = 'droplogins'

-Default SQL serverless endpoint in Azure Synapse Analytics might be nice workaround if you have Polybase-like scenario where you need to query and analyze large amount of externally stored data and combine it with your local table.
-Synapse SQL endpoint is not replacement for Polybase and do not have exactly the same features, but it can help you to easily implement solution in many cases where you need to access external data.
+A serverless SQL endpoint in Azure Synapse Analytics might be a nice workaround if you need to implement a Polybase-like scenario in Azure SQL managed instance.
+This endpoint enables you to query and analyze a large amount of externally stored data.
+Synapse SQL endpoint is not a replacement for Polybase and does not have the same features.
+However, it can help you to implement the queries that need to access external data.